R³ - Regional. Responsibility. Resonance.

 Helmut Wallrafen │Managing Director, Sozial-Holding der Stadt Mönchengladbach

-Project management
+Project lead

 Institute Director NIERS Economics, regional and sectoral structural policy